 You can customize power output with their app, and there’s a Trail Mode that boosts output when you need it while keeping it tamped down a bit when you don’t.
 It’s running a new Shimano EP8 motor, which should run quiet and smooth.

 They say the new carbon frame is 70% stiffer than the prior model, with a an oversized rear main axle in the suspension adding another 36% stiffness improvement.
 Internal cables and hidden suspension linkage bolts maintain a clean appearance across the entire bike.

 Available in five colors plus custom paint options, it’s available now.
 Check their website or local dealers for full pricing.

 2021 BH Core Carbon e-Road Bike

-Introduced in 2019 as an alloy line of electric assist road bikes and commuter bikes (which might just be the best looking e-commuter bike we’ve seen), the BH Core gets a sleeker Carbon version fro 2021.
+Introduced in 2019 as an alloy line of electric assist road bikes and commuter bikes (which might just be the best looking e-commuter bike we’ve seen), the BH Core gets a sleeker Carbon version for 2021.

 It’s not just the frame that’s changed, either.
 While the original models maxed out at 115km range (71.5 miles), the new one gets up to 165km with the stock 540Wh battery.

 Helping it achieve that range is the relatively light weight… it comes in as light as 12.6kg (27.75lb).
 This also helps it feel more like a regular road bike, not some clunky e-bike.
-And thanks to the minuscule 2ESMAG motor, which provides 250W power and 65Nm torque, it keeps the same geometry and handling as their traditional road bikes, too.
+And thanks to the minuscule new 2ESMAG motor, which provides 250W of power & 65Nm torque, it keeps the same geometry and handling as their traditional road bikes, too.
 Even the battery and downtube are slim, making it hard to tell this is even an e-bike at a glance.